MLAPrince/PDF-summarizer-python-/README.md

 - Consider implementing rate limiting for production use

 ## License
-[Specify your license here]

-## Contributing
-[Your contribution guidelines here]
+This project is licensed under the MIT License.

 ## Support
-For support, please contact [your contact information]
+For support, please contact hafizismail298@gmail.com